Asbestos in popcorn ceilings

 How common was asbestos in popcorn ceilings?

 Asbestos was used in construction projects between 1930 and 1990.
-This means homes built in that period run a much higher risk of containing asbestos, especially if they have popcorn ceilings, vermiculite insulation, certain floor tiles, and roofing felt, among other building materials.
+This means homes built in that period run a much higher risk of containing asbestos, especially if they have popcorn ceilings, vermiculite insulation, certain floor and ceiling tiles, and roofing felt, among other building materials.

 In addition, due to Canada’s lax laws on asbestos use before 2018, commercial properties also have a high risk of containing the hazardous material to this day.
 If you are unsure, a thorough inspection or asbestos test can give you a definite answer, as well as valuable peace of mind.